Herbie uses the FPCore input format to specify mathematical expressions, which Herbie searches for accurate implementations of.

 left.

-Herbie links against libm
+Herbie links against libm to ensure that every

 function has the same behavior in Herbie as in your code.
 However,